Webcomic: Manly Guys Doing Manly Things

 - Arson, Murder, and Jaywalking: the Commander complains about Canadian Guy since he comes to work drunk, cranks up the AC, field dresses deer in the lunchroom, breaks various office equipment, and beats all of the Commander's Robot Unicorn Attack high scores.

 - Artistic License – Animal Care: In-Universe: Jared becomes a Pokémon Professor for his shocking new discoveries that a) animals like it when you pet them, groom them, and feed them treats, and b) Gyarados is carnivorous and should not be raised on a sweets-only diet.

 you your science license?!

 - Oddly enough, while Jared is good at taking care of animals, he knows very little about Pokemon in general.
-For example when given a free Pokemon he opens a pokeball by breaking it, and is surprised when the Gengar runs away
+For example when given a free Pokemon he opens a pokeball by breaking it, and is surprised when Gengar runs away.

 - Author Appeal: